yash251/substreams/docs/new/how-to-guides/develop-your-own-substreams/solana/token-tracker/token-tracker.md

 5. You only keep Token Program inner instructions.
 6. You process every Token Program inner instruction found further by calling the `process_token_instruction(...)`.

-Once you have identified all the Token Program instructions, the `proces_token_instruction(...)` function extracts transfer or mint data from these instructions.
+Once you have identified all the Token Program instructions, the `process_token_instruction(...)` function extracts transfer or mint data from these instructions.
 To easily extract data from a Token Program instruction, the Substreams relies on the `substreams-solana-program-instructions` Rust crate, which provides useful helper functions.

 ```rust
 fn process_token_instruction(